On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: The Atiyah class for prestacks

 We would like to define the cotangent complex as a quasi-coherent sheaf representing the functor of derivations.
 However, the functor of derivations is only defined on connective sheaves.
 Thus, to define the cotangent complex, we need to first consider extending functors from the full subcategory of connective sheaves.

-Let $C$ be a stable $\infty$-category and $\Sp$ the $\infty$-category of spectra.
-A functor $F: C \to \Sp$ is \emph{reduced} if it preserves final objects, and \emph{excisive} if it carries pushout squares to pullback squares.
-Let $\Excast(C,\Sp)$ be the full subcategory of functors $C \to \Sp$ which are reduced and excisive.
+Let \(C\) be a stable \(\infty\)-category.
+A functor \(F: C \to \Sp\) is \emph{reduced} if it preserves final objects, and \emph{excisive} if it carries pushout squares to pullback squares.
+Let \(\Excast(C,\Sp)\) be the full subcategory of functors \(C \to \Sp\) which are reduced and excisive.

-\begin{lemma}\cite[Lemma 17.2.1.2]{Lurie-SAG} Let $C$ be a stable $\infty$-category equipped with a right-bounded $t$-structure.
+\begin{lemma}\cite[Lemma 17.2.1.2]{Lurie-SAG} Let \(C\) be a stable \(\infty\)-category equipped with a bounded-above \(t\)-structure.
 Then the restriction functor

 is a trivial Kan fibration. \end{lemma}